 A subsidiary's income and expenses are included in the Group's consolidated financial statements from the date the Group gains control until the date the Group loses control of the subsidiary.
-The portion of equity ownership that is directly or indirectly attributable to the Group is recorded as non-controlling interests.
+The portion of equity ownership that is not directly or indirectly attributable to the Group is recorded Eutelsat Communications • 11 as non-controlling interests.

-Changes in the proportion of equity held in subsidiaries that do not result in change of control are accounted for as equity transactions, or transactions entered into with shareholders in their capacity as such.
+Changes in the proportion of equity held in subsidiaries that do not result in change of control are accounted for as equity transactions, as they represent transactions entered into with shareholders in their capacity as such.